Southern Railway 1643

-Southern Railway 1643 is a preserved A-7 class "Switcher" type steam locomotive built in 1905 by the Pittsburgh Works of the American Locomotive Company for the Southern Railway.
+Southern Railway 1643 is a preserved A-7 class "Switcher" type steam locomotive, built in September 1905 by the American Locomotive Company's (ALCO) Pittsburg Works for the Southern Railway (SOU).
+(Note: The location was known as Pittsburg Works at the time these locomotives were built from 1891 till 1911.)

-In 1952, the locomotive was sold to the Morehead and North Fork Railroad in Morehead, Kentucky.
-Renumbered 12, the locomotive operated on the Morehead line, until the company dieselized on April 1, 1963.
-After the locomotive was retired, it was put into storage in one of the road's engine sheds.
+In 1952, the locomotive was sold to the Morehead and North Fork Railroad (M&NF) in Morehead, Kentucky, where it was renumbered to No. 12, the locomotive operated on the Morehead line, until the company dieselized in 1963.
+After the locomotive was retired, it was put into storage in one of the railroad's engine sheds.
 In 2011, No. 12 was purchased by Jerry Jacobson, who moved it to his Age of Steam Roundhouse building in Sugarcreek, Ohio.
 The locomotive was restored to operating condition in 2018, and it moved under steam for the first time in the 21st century on July 16.